pablodecm/phd_thesis/src/102_chapter_2.md

 ### Magnet {#sec:cms_magnet}

-The sole purpose of the CMS magnet is to curve the trajectories of charged particles coming out the interaction region, so their transverse momenta $p_T$ can be accurately estimated, and the sign of their charge determined.
+The purpose of the CMS magnet is to curve the trajectories of charged particles coming out the interaction region, so their transverse momenta $p_T$ can be accurately estimated, and the sign of their charge determined.
 In order to understand how such